ssyram/hax-dev/docs/frontend/index.md

  2. Run the command `cargo hax into -i '-** +mycrate::mymod::f' fstar`.
  3. Execute F\*.
 If F\* fails to prove the specified properties, the user revisits step (1) to refine the annotations and proof hints.

+For a practical guide on using Hax, please refer to the [manual](../manual/index.md).

 ![](./user-flow.excalidraw.png)

 ## High-Level Architecture of Hax {#high-level-arch}